ddobric/neocortexapi-classification/MySEProject/Dataset Reports/ReadMe.md

 | LOCAL_AREA_DENSITY      |Density of active columns inside of local inhibition radius.
 If set on value < 0, explicit number of active columns (NUM_ACTIVE_COLUMNS_PER_INH_AREA) will be used. |
 | NUM_ACTIVE_COLUMNS_PER_INH_AREA     |An alternate way to control the density of the active columns.
 If this value is specified then LOCAL_AREA_DENSITY must be less than 0, and vice versa. |

-For Dataset GurunagSia: After a good amount of experiments the experiment-35(potential radius - 30 localareadensity - 0.15) has given the best fit matrix.
+For Dataset GurunagSia (64x64): After a good amount of experiments, output17.ng with a paramemters of potential radius 10 and localareadensity 0.3 gives the best results.

-For Dataset Otovwerakpo: After a good amount of experiments the Experiment0023 (potential radius - 30 localareadensity - 0.2) has given the best fit matrix.
+For Dataset Otovwerakpo (100x100): After a good amount of experiments, experiment0023.ng with a paramemters of potential radius 10 and localareadensity 0.3 gives the best results.